VitusSun/JoyShare/README.md

 ionic platform add ios
 ```

-####3.Next in this application we are integrating ngCordova library, if you are new to ngCordova framework here is simple description
+####3.Next in this application we are integrating ngCordova library

 ###What is ng-Cordova?